use-inkubator/Ecosystem-Grants/applications/decentralized_oracles.md

  - a UI to test and play with these smart contracts.
 For the Graph API Oracle, we will index the data from the dApps Staking on Astar and return the information about the stakers
  - the documentation to use these oracles

+The smart contracts will be deployed on Shiden and Khala.

 ## Team :busts_in_silhouette:

 ### Team members

-- GuiGou is application architect in Web 2 (Java technology) and works more and more in web3.
+- GuiGou is application architect in Web 2  and works more and more in web3.
 As a technical ambassador for Astar and ambassador for Phala, he promotes the ink! smart contracts via some tutorials (https://polkaverse.com/11143) and replies about the technical questions on ink! smart contracts via Astar's discord.
 - Arno is a software engineer, web developer and ambassador for Polkadot, Phala, Acala and Talisman Sentinel